 Mixed Paper Recycling

 As of December 2025, WSWMD has a separate recycling bin for mixed paper.
 This bin is currently located next to the glass bin, opposite the single-stream and cardboard bins.
 We use the term ‘mixed paper’ to identify all of the different paper materials that can be recycled.
-Click here to print out a copy to […]
+Acceptable items include the following: Office paper Magazines […]

 Cat Litter (kitty litter)